JonathanVelazquez/inforion/docs/source/load.rst

 One of the last and most important steps is to finally load the data from your initial Excelsheet to the desired Infor Application; as for example M3.

-*Again, for any doubts or help just enter this command:*
+*Again, for any doubts or help just enter this command and so you will see the existing parameters for the option of **loading**:*
 ::

     inforion load --help